anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/06-Azure-Data-Factory-v2-Lab.md

 # 06. Azure Data Factory v2 - Lab instructions

 In this lab module - we will learn to automate Databricks Spark applications with Azure Data Factory v2.
 We will create a simple Data Factory v2 pipeline that runs a notebook activity.
-This Azure Data Factory v2 notebook activity, will spawn a new cluster, and invoke a notebook workflow (calls two notebooks) defined in your Databricks workspace.<br>

-We will learn to schedule the pipeline to run on a time basis, as well as run on-demand.
+This Azure Data Factory v2 notebook activity, will spawn a new cluster in a pre-configured existing Databricks workspace, and invoke a pre-existing tested notebook workflow (calls two notebooks) defined in the Databricks workspace.We will learn to schedule the pipeline to run on a time basis, as well as run on-demand.
 Finally, we will learn to monitor in Azure Data Factory v2.<br>

+The following is a pictorial overview.<br>
 ![primer](../../../images/7-adfv2/adfv2.png)

 ## A) Dependencies